machine-learning-glossary/glossary/jekyll/content/terms/jaccard-index.md

 ---
-title: Jaccard Index
+title: Jaccard index
 ---
-The Jaccard Index is used to calculate the similarity or difference of sample sets.
+The Jaccard index is used to calculate the similarity or difference of sample sets.

 $$